Traumatic Brain Injury Lawyers Serving Maryland, Virginia And DC

 OUR MARYLAND AND VIRGINIA BRAIN INJURY LAWYERS CAN HELP

-Our team of lawyers is standing by ready to answer your questions and help you take action, make confident decisions and get the assistance and compensation you deserve.
-If you have suffered a serious injury to head, brain or spinal cord, and would like to speak with an attorney, call us today for a free consultation.
+Our lawyers are standing by, ready to answer your questions and help you take action, make confident decisions, and get the assistance and compensation you deserve.
+If you have suffered a serious injury to your head, brain, or spinal cord, and would like to speak with an attorney, call us today for a free consultation.

 About Traumatic Brain Injury or TBI

 One of the most common and pervasive forms of injury to the head is known as a traumatic brain injury (TBI).
 Whether your strike your head while playing a sport or slip and fall on milk at the grocery store, a TBI can quickly form inside your skull.
-The nature of the injury combined with the severity of the side effects is what makes a TBI so serious.
+The nature of the injury, combined with the severity of the side effects, is what makes a TBI so serious.
 A TBI is created when the head is hit with such a force that the brain hits against the inner layer of its covering.
-As we age our bodies recover less quickly and our brains are less able to physically handle trauma.
-As TBIs are so common, it is important to recognize them, seek treatment when necessary, and understand the severity of injury a TBI can create.
+As we age, our bodies recover less quickly, and our brains are less able to physically handle trauma.
+As TBIs are so common, it is important to recognize them, seek treatment when necessary, and understand the severity of the injury a TBI can create.

-Are you or a relative suffering with physical pain or other neurological problems caused by a serious injury to your head, brain or spinal cord?
+Are you or a relative suffering from physical pain or other neurological problems caused by a serious injury to your head, brain, or spinal cord?